PREPARING YOUR WALL

 If paste should get in contact with the wallpaper surface, slightly remove it with a clean damp sponge immediately before it dries.

 - Please note that site conditions and levels of skill in application are beyond our control.
-We can not be held responsible for a faulty hanging of your wallpaper or damage caused by paste.
+We can not be held responsible for the hanging of your wallpaper or damage caused by paste.

 More information?
 See our: